cisagov/ScubaGear/baselines/aad.md

 - _Last modified:_ June 2023

 #### MS.AAD.7.4v1
-Permanent active role assignments SHALL NOT be allowed for highly privileged roles except for emergency and service accounts.
+Permanent active role assignments SHALL NOT be allowed for highly privileged roles.

 - _Rationale:_ Instead of giving users permanent assignments to privileged roles, provisioning access "just in time" lessens the exposure period if those accounts become compromised.
 In AAD PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as "eligible" instead of perpetually "active".
 - _Last modified:_ June 2023